mroth/phoenix-showdown/README.md

    was manually included in the index template.
 This probably doesn't make a big difference but since it's the only template difference I figured I should mention it.

- * Express uses "view template compilation caching" in production by default.
-I disabled this for the benchmarks, since it pretty much defeats the purpose of this comparison which attempts to look at dynamically rendered page performance.
-(If you enable it you obviously get insane performance, which you should expect with if you use caching in _any framework_ in an environment where your requests are entirely homogenous).

 ### Martini / Go
 I'm sure some people will complain about my usage of Martini versus a more